KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-api/channels.md

 **channelsrefund open_tx_id close_tx_id**

-The `channelsrefund` method withdraws funds directly to the CC address of the channel creator.
+The `channelsrefund` method withdraws funds directly to the Fluidity address of the channel creator.

 The method can only be executed after the channel `close_tx_id` has either one notarization or 60 confirmations.